CleanroomMC/Website/docs/groovy-script/mods/naturesaura/altar.md

 ## Removing Recipes

-- Removes all recipes that match the given catalyst:
+- Removes the Natural Altar Infusion recipe with the given name:

     ```groovy:no-line-numbers
-    mods.naturesaura.altar.removeByCatalyst(IIngredient)
+    mods.naturesaura.altar.removeByName(ResourceLocation)
     ```

 - Removes all recipes that match the given input: